ngergs/mayan-edms-iaas/README.md

-# mayan-edms iaas digitalocean setup via terraform and ansible
+# mayan-edms iaas digitalocean setup

 This is a simple example project that sets up a digitalocean droplet and volume at digitalocean for the [mayan edms](https://www.mayan-edms.com/) via terraform and ansible.